ravimughal/ravimughal.github.io/_posts/2023-10-23-asymptotic-notation.md

 ---
 title: Asymptotic Notation - Harvard CS50
-excerpt: "Asymptotic notation, specifically Big O notation, is a way to analyze the runtime growth of programs as the size of inputs increases.
-It allows us to compare the efficiency of algorithms.
-For example, an algorithm with a runtime of O(n) grows linearly with the input size, while an algorithm with a runtime of O(1) has constant time regardless of input size.
-Other notations, such as O(n^2) and O(log n), represent slower and faster runtimes, respectively.
-Best-case and worst-case scenarios can also be considered using symbols like Ω (omega) and Θ (theta)."
+excerpt: "Asymptotic notation, specifically Big O notation, analyzes the runtime growth of programs as input size increases.
+It allows us to compare algorithm efficiency.
+For example, O(n) has linear growth, while O(1) has constant time.
+Other notations, like O(n^2) and O(log n), represent slower and faster runtimes.
+Symbols like Ω (omega) and Θ (theta) can be used to consider best-case and worst-case scenarios."
 ---